Aman1337g/Git-Cheatsheet/README.md

 author email

 - ```git log --pretty=format:"%h -- %an"``` = will show abbreviated commit hash with (two --) in between and then author name

-- ```git log --amend``` = we can now merge our modified file into another author commit and change his message (this will then open vim editor and you can start editing by pressing 'i' on your keyboard then after writing press ESC button and then write ':wq' to exit ) [**For more info you can go to -** https://www.atlassian.com/git/tutorials/rewriting-history]

 - ```git restore  --staged <file name>``` = will unstage the given file